-3 The SysML-Sec Approach
+3 The SysML-Sec approach

 An increasing number of embedded systems have become communicating artifacts, feature new interactions with their immediate environment or with backend systems, and are thus exposed to criminals.
 For example, attacks have been shown to be possible on set-top boxes like Microsoft's XBox [Hua02] or ADSL routers [Ass12], mobile appliances [Ess11], avionics [Tes13], or automotive systems [HKD11] to cite but a few.
 Many of these security issues reflect either the exploitation of low-level vulnerabilities, which might often be addressed with appropriate programming practices and specific component tests, or design flaws due to an insufficient understanding of the mapping of functional or security logical components to the hardware architecture.
-We claim that the SysML-Sec Model-Driven Engineering approach makes it possible to perform an appropriate system analysis in both directions, and to describe both security threats and security objectives.
+We claim that the SysML-Sec Model-Driven Engineering approach makes it possible to perform an appropriate system analysis in both directions, and to describe both security threats and security objectives by:

-SysML-Sec first of all guides and increases the potential for collaboration between system engineers and security experts throughout the entire embedded system lifecycle.
-This has been the reason for our adoption of the OMG standards, and more specifically SysML, which are quite widespread in the embedded system world today.
-Our approach furthermore provides detailed representations of the security threats and security requirements compatible with the MDE methodology used and making it possible to adopt a stepwise refinement approach to the definition of both the functional and the security architecture.
-This refinement should also make it possible to bridge the gap between initial high-level requirements and the definition of precise and detailed security mechanisms.
-Finally, SysML-Sec combines software/hardware codesign together with the handling of security concerns.
+- Guiding and increasing the collaboration between system engineers and security experts throughout the entire embedded system lifecycle.
+This has been the reason for our adoption of the OMG standards, and more specifically SysML, which are quite widespread in the embedded system world today. - Providing detailed representations of the security threats and security requirements compatible with the MDE methodology used and making it possible to adopt a stepwise refinement approach to the definition of both the functional and the security architecture.
+This refinement should also make it possible to bridge the gap between initial high-level requirements and the definition of precise and detailed security mechanisms. - Combining software/hardware codesign together with the handling of security concerns.
 We contend that this particular design objective is a key in the embedded system domain.